 1. The Melanocortin 1 Receptor (MC1R) Gene and Coat Color

-The MC1R gene plays a crucial role in determining coat color in many mammals, including dogs.
+The MC1R gene is key here in determining coat color in many mammals, including dogs.
 Variations in this gene can lead to different coat colors, such as black, yellow, and red.
 Researchers identified specific SNPs in the MC1R gene that are associated with different coat colors in various dog breeds.
 This discovery has allowed breeders to predict the coat color of puppies based on their parents' genotypes.

 2. The Insulin-Like Growth Factor 1 (IGF1) Gene and Body Size

 Body size is a highly variable trait in dogs, with breeds ranging from tiny Chihuahuas to massive Great Danes.
+Also, dogs with the ancestral allele of this gene tend to be larger, while dogs with the derived allele tend to be smaller.
 Researchers identified a specific variant in the IGF1 gene that is strongly associated with body size in dogs.
-Dogs with the ancestral allele of this gene tend to be larger, while dogs with the derived allele tend to be smaller.
 This finding has provided insights into the genetic mechanisms that control body size in mammals.

 3. The Narcolepsy Gene in Doberman Pinschers